 Sustainable building materials are the cheat codes to unlock sustainability in the architecture and construction industry.
 The construction sector is one of the largest contributors to greenhouse gas emissions.
-The industry professionals have been taking baby steps to be more sustainable and it is time they ramp up the process.
+The industry professionals have been taking baby steps to be more sustainable and include green building materials that ramp up the process.

 What Are Sustainable Building Materials?